What to see in Dyrham house

 A taste of the 17th century

-Inside the house you can find out more about founder William Blathwayt and see highlights of the collection including artwork, furniture and a fine collection of blue and white Dutch Delftware.
+Inside the house you can get a flavour of the late 1600s and find out more about founder William Blathwayt, with highlights of the collection including artwork, furniture and a fine collection of blue and white Dutch Delftware.

 Conservation in action

-The basement rooms which included the Victorian kitchen and the dairy are currently closed while works take place.
+The basement rooms which included the Victorian kitchen and the dairy are currently closed while this work takes place.